scalar-labs/scalar-ist/docs/how_to_use_en.md

 - Register and update the purpose of use
 - Register and renew the expiration date
 - Register and update third-party providers that use data
-- Register and update dataset schema
+- Register and update the Dataset schema
 - Register and renew benefits

-### Registration and update of consent document
+### Registration and update of the consent document

 - Register consent document
 - Revised consent document (changes that do not require re-consent)